iSci-3A12/intro-github-markdown/lesson3.md

 ---

 # Lesson 3: Creating webpages with GitHub Pages (optional)
-In this optional add-on exercise, you'll learn how to use GitHub pages to turn the markdown content in your GitHub repository into a functioning webpage.
+In this optional add-on exercise, you'll learn how to use GitHub Pages to turn the markdown content in your GitHub repository into a functioning webpage.

 ## Video
 <iframe width="853" height="480" src="https://web.microsoftstream.com/embed/video/3425a947-ffde-4d04-a53d-d02fec51b9fd?autoplay=false&amp;showinfo=true" allowfullscreen style="border:none;"></iframe>